XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/signerlist.md

 Without the [MultiSignReserve Amendment](known-amendments.html#multisignreserve), the SignerList itself counts as two objects, and each member of the list counts as one.
 As a result, the total owner reserve associated with a SignerList is anywhere from 3 times to 10 times the reserve required by a single trust line ([RippleState](ripplestate.html)) or [Offer](offer.html) object in the ledger.

 With the [MultiSignReserve Amendment](known-amendments.html#multisignreserve) enabled, the SignerList counts as one object, regardless of how many members it has.
 As a result, the owner reserve associated with a SignerList is 5 XRP, regardless of how many members it has.

+The reserve requirement does not change for SignerLists created before the MultiSignReserve amendment.
+To take advantage of the new reserve, update the SignerList by sending a [SignerListSet transaction][].

 ## SignerList ID Format